GraemeLamain/imageStitching/README.md

-# Python Panorama Image Stitching
+# Automatic Panoramic Image Stitching

 Course Project for my Computational Photography course at Ontario Tech University.
 This program will allow you to stitch multiple unordered images into a high-resolution panorama.
 This project uses manual Computer Vision algorithsm for Homography estimation and RANSAC as well as Image Warping, rather than relying on libraries.